smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_05.md

     ![In this screenshot of the console window is an example of tags being added and displayed.](media/image70.png "View latest image by tag")

-11. Push the images to your ACR account with the following command:
+1. Push the images to your ACR account with the following command:

     ```bash
     docker image push [LOGINSERVER]/content-web:v1
     docker image push [LOGINSERVER]/content-api:v1
     ```

-12. Refresh one of the repositories to see the two versions of the image now appear.
+1. Refresh one of the repositories to see the two versions of the image now appear.

     ![In this screenshot, content-api is selected under Repositories, and the Tags blade appears on the right.
 In the Tags blade, latest and v1 appear under Tags.](https://github.com/CloudLabs-MCW/MCW-Cloud-native-applications/blob/fix/Hands-on%20lab/local/ex1task7-step12.png?raw=true "View two versions of image")

-13. Run the following commands to pull an image from the repository.
+1. Run the following commands to pull an image from the repository.
 Note that the default behavior is to pull images tagged with `latest`.
 You can pull a specific version using the version tag.
 Also, note that since the images already exist on the build agent, nothing is downloaded.

     ```bash
     docker image pull [LOGINSERVER]/content-web
     docker image pull [LOGINSERVER]/content-web:v1
     ```

-### Task 8: Setup CI Pipeline to Push Images
+### [Optional] Task 9: Setup CI Pipeline to Push Images
+ > **Note**: If time permits, attempt this section of the task otherwise move to the next exercise.

 In this task, you will use YAML to define a GitHub Actions workflow that builds your Docker image and pushes it to your ACR instance automatically.